Kaia15/tensorpy/README.md

 # TensorPy
 TensorPy is a lightweight, NumPy-inspired numerical computing library that offers a simplified and customizable array-processing framework.
-Built for prototyping and experimentation, TensorPy implements key features like array creation, reshaping, linear algebra operations, mathematical functions, and broadcasting, while highlighting internal logic and computation details.
+Built for prototyping and experimentation, TensorPy implements key features such as array creation, reshaping, linear algebra operations, mathematical functions, and broadcasting, while highlighting its internal logic and computational details.

 ## Requirements